Surging COVID cases, 'jingle jabs' make for somber Christmas

-In the United States, many churches canceled planned in-person Christmas services, and for those that did have in-person worship, clergy reported smaller but significant attendance.
+In the United States, many churches canceled in-person services, but for those that did have in-person worship, clerics reported smaller but significant attendance.

-At the Dormition of the Virgin Mary Church in the Hamptons in Southampton, New York, attendance at the Christmas Eve Liturgy “was a third less than last year, the reality of the omicron virus diminishing the crowd, but not the fervor of the faithful present,” said the pastor, the Rev. Alex Karloutsos.
+“Our hopes for a normal Christmas have been tempered by Omicron this year … still filled with uncertainties and threats that overshadow us,” the Rev. Ken Boller told his parishioners during midnight Mass at the Church of St. Francis Xavier in New York City.
+“Breakthrough used to be a happy word for us, until it was associated with COVID.
+And in the midst of it all, we celebrate Christmas.”

-Pope Francis used his Christmas address to pray for some of those vaccines to reach the poorest countries.
-While wealthy countries have inoculated as much as 90% of their adult populations, 8.9% of Africa's people are fully jabbed, making it the world’s least-vaccinated continent,
+In Britain, Queen Elizabeth II noted another year of pain — particularly personal after losing her husband, Prince Philip, in April — and urged people everywhere to celebrate with friends and family, despite the grief caused by the pandemic.

 On the other side of the globe, hundreds of thousands of people in the Philippines, Asia’s largest Roman Catholic nation, spent Christmas without homes, electricity, or adequate food and water after a powerful typhoon left at least 375 people dead last week and devastated mostly central island provinces.